AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 The rules described in this subsection may be used to enforce feature usages that contribute towards readability.

+.. _Headers:

+``Headers``
+^^^^^^^^^^^

+.. index:: Headers

+Check that the source text of a compilation unit starts from the text fragment specified as a rule parameter.

+This rule has the following (mandatory) parameters for the ``+R`` option:

+*header*
+  The name of a header file.

+A header file is a plain text file.
+The rule checks that the beginning of the compilation unit source text is literally the same as the content of the header file.
+Blank lines and trailing spaces are not ignored and are taken into account, casing is important.
+The format of the line breaks (DOS or UNIX) is not important.

 .. _Identifier_Casing:

 ``Identifier_Casing``